abajwa-hw/security-workshops/Security-workshop-HDP 2_3-IPA.md

 ## Enable security on HDP 2.3 single node setup using *FreeIPA* as LDAP

-#### Setup LDAP: Install HDP 2.3 cluster and install FreeIPA on it using instructions here
+#### Setup LDAP: Install HDP 2.3 cluster and install FreeIPA on a separate host

 - How to integrate with LDAP?
   - [IPA](http://freeipa.org) (Identity Policy Audit) is an integrated solution developed by [Red Hat](http://www.redhat.com) that wraps an LDAP/DNS/NTP/Kerberos server together.
 It makes it easy to implement a kerberos solution and to get users access to a cluster.